enviodev/docs/blog/2024-09-02-envio-community-update-aug-2024.md

 **What's changed?**

-- By replacing lists with arrays in v2.1.0 it incurred a significant performance regression due to using Array.slice method.
-We removed the use of Array.slice which significantly improves performance.
+**Features**
+- New Timestamp scalar type available in schema.graphql.
+It's represented as an instance of Date, making your handlers and queries more flexible, fast, and explicit.

+**Fixes & Polishing**
-- Updated Viem version to the latest V2 to fix type conflicts with the Viem version on user-side. *Be careful if you're using Viem V1 in your indexer handlers.
-This change might cause unexpected behavior.*
+- Updated Viem version to the latest V2 to fix type conflicts with the Viem version on user-side.
-- Bumped Fuel package version to 2.2.3 and work on merging fuel codebase into evm codebase.
-- Added script to help update the chain list in Envio CLI for Quickstart.
+_⚠️ Be careful if you're using Viem V1 in your indexer handlers.
+This change might cause unexpected behavior._

+- Fixed incorrect import of a type, which caused tsc --build to fail.
+Also, prevented this from happening in the future by adding a TypeScript type check to CI pipeline.
-- Fix codegen with HyperSync/RPC endpoint in the config having a trailing slash.
+- Fixed codegen with HyperSync/RPC endpoint in the config having a trailing slash.
+- Updated the supported chains list by adding new chains and removing deprecated ones.
+- Removed dependency on Ethers.Interface.

+**Other**
+- Worked on Wildcard Indexing feature implementation.
+- Worked on Fuel merge.
+- Added script to help update the chain list.

 To stay updated with our latest releases and developments, give us a star on [GitHub](https://github.com/enviodev/hyperindex)!
 Your support is greatly appreciated! ⭐